Gabriel Calderón

-Gabriel Humberto Calderón (born 7 February 1960) is an Argentinian professional football manager and former player, who is currently the manager of UAE Pro League side, Khor Fakkan Club.
+Gabriel Humberto Calderón (born 7 February 1960) is an Argentinian professional football manager and former player.

 Calderón played in several teams including Argentine Racing Club de Avellaneda and Club Atlético Independiente, Spanish Real Betis and French Paris Saint-Germain.
 He was part of the Argentina Under-20 team that won the 1979 FIFA World Youth Championship, and also played in the 1982 FIFA World Cup in Spain and in the 1990 FIFA World Cup in Italy.
 After his retirement, he managed Caen, Lausanne Sports and several teams in the Middle East including the Saudi Arabia national team, Omani national team, Al-Ittihad, Al-Hilal, Baniyas, Bahrain national team, Al-Wasl, Qatar SC and Persepolis F.C.
 He also managed La Liga side Real Betis.

 Playing career

 Calderón was born on 7 February 1960 in Rawson, Chubut Province.
 He began his football career in with Club El Porvenir B team in 1974 and was promoted to the original squad in 1976.

 He was promoted to the El Porvenir original team in 1976 and was transferred to the Racing Club de Avellaneda in the next year after good showing and played three seasons and a half season at Club Atlético Lanús as loan.

 Then, he played for Club Atlético Independiente for two seasons before moving to La Liga side, Real Betis.
 He played for Betis 131 times and scored 38 goals for them.
 In 1987, he moved to Ligue 1 Paris Saint-Germain and played for the club three seasons.
 He was one of the key players of PSG in his second season at the club.
 In 1990, he joined to FC Sion but returned to France to play for Stade Malherbe Caen in 1992.
 He moved back to Switzerland next year and finished his football career in FC Lausanne-Sport in 1994 at the age of 34.